 The Newark Asylum Office factor

 DNJ's docket has a structural feature that distinguishes it from every other district in this comparison: the Newark Asylum Office.
 Located in Lyndhurst, New Jersey, the Newark Asylum Office serves a geographic catchment that includes northern New Jersey, southern New York State, and parts of New England — a population of millions.
-Its affirmative-asylum backlog has been among the longest in the country for years, and the resulting I-589 mandamus volume is meaningfully higher in DNJ than in any non-SDTX district in the seven-district set.
+Its affirmative-asylum backlog has been among the longest in the country for years, and the resulting I-589 mandamus volume is meaningfully higher in DNJ than in any non-SDTX district profiled here.

 Law360 reported in late 2025 that USCIS's asylum-pause policy is likely to produce a new wave of mandamus filings in 2026.
 To the extent that wave hits any one venue particularly hard, DNJ is a leading candidate.